alistairskirk/CarND-Vehicle-Detection/writeup_Report_ASK.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-### Because a different approache was chosen, the rubric will not directly apply for this project.
+### Because a different approach was chosen, the rubric will not directly apply for this project.

 ---
 ###Writeup / README